Oceanwall/keyword-aggregator/README.md

 This project is optimized towards the different flavors of software engineering jobs.

 **TODO:**
-- Refine IEEE search, troubleshoot connection problems
-- Get hardcoded info and store in JSON file for example data rendering use (without having to wait 10 seconds each time)
+( ) Get hardcoded JSON data and store in JSON file for example data processing and rendering use ( ) Revamp the word analysis algorithm, making it more comprehensive and also giving it additional capabilities.
+( ) Make the search page CSS mobile-friendly, redesign as necessary.
-- Ensure sanitization of form inputs
+( ) Ensure sanitization of form inputs
-- Complete data depictions (left to right transitions) (graphs, tables, additional visual depictions, consider cool designs to communicate text data?)
+( ) Begin work on information display dashboard.
-- Make sure that web app is reusable after a search (reset all fields, etc, etc)
+( ) Make sure that app is reusable after a search (reset all fields, etc, etc) ( ) Caching, service workers?
-- Mobile web app optimizations?
-- Caching, service workers?

 **KNOWN PROBLEMS**
-- IEEE search randomly has connection problems, refuses to load information
+- IEEE search has connection problems when requesting large #s of job searches.
-- Large information loads cause empty responses (Server seems to have information properly, maybe a client side error?)
-- Loading blurb doesn't change until everything has already been processed

 **EXAMPLE IMAGES**